Warnings: mild description of violent murder, references to sexual assault.

 Wei Wuxian was dead, and Wangji would never again sleep in the jingshi.

-Jin Guangyao was right: nothing had remained of the Burial Mounds except empty makeshift houses, a vegetable garden, cooking pots and furniture and traces of sweetscent in the air.
+Jin Guangyao was right: nothing had remained of the Burial Mounds except empty makeshift houses, a wide vegetable garden, bathing houses and tall clay ovens and traces of sweetscent in the air.

 “So you think the rumors are true,” he said, blinking away the memory.
-“You think another village exists where those runaway omega still live.”
+“You think another village exists where those runaway kunze still live.”

-“I think that the omega who are running away now and getting killed for it believe it, yes.”
+“I think that the kunze who are running away now and getting killed for it believe it, yes.”

-So this was why Jin Guangyao had invited him today; why he had served Lan Xichen tea and said, before he could even taste it, I plan to open all omega houses.
+So this was why Jin Guangyao had invited him today; why he had served Lan Xichen tea and said, before he could even taste it, I plan to open all kunze houses.

 “I do not disapprove,” Lan Xichen said.
 He saw surprise on Jin Guangyao’s face, an odd sort of hope and delight even, before he schooled his expression.
 “But it has only been six months since your father died, A-Yao.
 I worry for your standing if you should make this decision now.”